Join the Wasatch Mountain Club

-- We are more than halfway to our initial goal of establishing the WMC Education Endowment for scholarships to support students in the Parks, Recreation, and Tourism department pursuing degrees focused in environmental health and community outdoor recreation.
-Click on this link https://wasatchmountainclub.org/centennial-education-endowment to donate directly to this endowment.
+- The WMC has established an Education Endowment!
+This permamant endowment will be used for scholarships to support students in the Parks, Recreation, and Tourism department pursuing degrees focused in environmental health and community outdoor recreation.
+Please consider contributing your tax deductible donation to this on-going legacy at https://wasatchmountainclub.org/centennial-education-endowment.

 - to promote the physical and spiritual well being of its members and others by outdoor activities;

 - to unite the energy, interests and knowledge of students, explorers and lovers of the mountains, deserts and rivers of Utah;

 - to collect and disseminate information regarding the Rocky Mountains in behalf of science, literature and art;

 - to explore and picture the scenic wonders of this and surrounding states;